neefrankie/ktor-demo/README.md

-# Article API
+# Ktor Demo

-A restful API built on Ktor to server FTC's content
+This app demonstrates how to use Ktor to build a website.

 To generate a jar, run `gradle buildFatJar`